Professor Darryl Newport

 Darryl is an environmental scientist specialising in the built environment.
 His research and policy interests include renewable energy systems, sustainable construction through alternative material use and natural resource management.

-Darryl has worked on a number of major infrastructure projects in London including the 2012 Olympics.
+Darryl has worked on several major infrastructure projects in London including the 2012 Olympics.
 He’s also closely involved in the development of the Institute for Sustainability - including the Sustainable Industry Park at Dagenham Dock.

 Daiva supports SRI staff on key administrative responsibilities and oversees the Institute’s communications activities and website presence.

-Daiva graduated with a degree in International Tourism Management from London Metropolitan University and has a diploma in event management from Kings College London University.
+Daiva graduated with a First Class Honours in Law LLB from UEL, International Tourism Management from London Metropolitan University and has a diploma in event management from King's College London.
 Daiva runs an event management business - DT Conferences & Events which focuses on fraud prevention and risk mitigation in the banking industry.
 Daiva is an associate of the Chartered Institute of Personnel Development.

 Following an undergraduate degree in environmental sciences, including a year working on landscape management at Wicken Fen, Jack joined the SRI as a Research Assistant.
 Jack is one of the SRI's wetland specialists with a key research focus on peatland conservation and management.
 He has extensive experience of field-based peatland monitoring and research, and also provides expert support for peatland ecology public inquiries.
 In an urban context, Jack has experience in urban storm water management and is currently working on the Renfrew Close SuDS monitoring project in partnership with the Environment Agency, Groundwork and Newham Council.